bitcrowd/herodot/README.md

     $ herodot help track
     $ herodot help show

+## Linking to issue trackers
+If you use https://github.com/bitcrowd/tickety-tick or otherwise have branch names, that contain the issue number, you can link a tracked herodot repository with your issue tracker, so it will print urls of issues it recognizes under the branch name.

+To use this feature set up a link with

+    $ herodot link

+You are then guided through the process of linking.
+When using JIRA or Github with tickety-tick, this should be rather self-explaining, but you can also set up a custom tracker if you are using something different.
+Just choose `other` and add a URL, to which issue numbers can be appended and a Ruby style regular expression, to cut out the issue number out of your branches.

+The result will be written into a  `.herodot.yml` file in the current or specified directory.

+HINT: If you do not want to add `.herodot.yml` into your repo or `.gitignore`, you can add it to `./.git/info/exclude` as well.

 ## Configuration

 Herodot writes a configuration yaml to `~/.herodot.yml` with something like this: